nodexeus/blockvisor/node_image_builder_guide.md

 ## Introduction

-This guide aims to provide the necessary steps a BRE engineer needs to take in order to add support for a new blockchain type to Blockvisor or update existing node images.
+This guide aims to provide the necessary steps a BRE engineer needs to take in order to add support for a new protocol type to Blockvisor or update existing node images.
 Below instructions is not the only way to create/update node images, but recommended one.
-While this guide will describe the steps needed to create an image from scratch, it is recommended to use the bv image clone feature if the new blockchain requires similar configurations as an existing one whose image is readily available.
+While this guide will describe the steps needed to create an image from scratch, it is recommended to use the bv image clone feature if the new protocol requires similar configurations as an existing one whose image is readily available.

-Across this guide, we will refer to the physical machines as HOSTS that will run our different blockchain Apptainer containers which we call NODES.
+Across this guide, we will refer to the physical machines as HOSTS that will run our different protocol Apptainer containers which we call NODES.

 ### Before you start
 It is recommended to familiarize with rest of documentation, to get a feel of the concepts, and where the important files are on the hosts and nodes:
 - The Blockvisor [README](README.md) provides a list of important paths to remember and suggestive diagrams for the platform.
 - The Blockvisor [Host Setup Guide](host_setup_guide.md) provides a how-to for host configuration.
 - The [RHAI plugin scripting guide](babel_api/rhai_plugin_guide.md) provides the structure and what functionality the Blockvisor API expects it to provide through Babel API.
-- The [Blockchain Data Upload](babel_api/rhai_plugin_guide.md#blockchain-data-archives) chapter provides guidelines to upload a blockchain's data to remote object storage.
+- The [Protocol Data Upload](babel_api/rhai_plugin_guide.md#protocol-data-archives) chapter provides guidelines to upload a protocol's data to remote object storage.

 ### What is Node Image?
-Since BV itself is blockchain agnostic, specific blockchain support is plugged-into BV by "Node Image".
+Since BV itself is protocol agnostic, specific protocol support is plugged-into BV by "Node Image".

 Each "Node Image" consists of:
-- blockchain `os.img`, that is used to run VM: it is a rootfs containing blockchain specific SW and BV agent (so called babelsup)
+- protocol `os.img`, that is used to run VM: it is a rootfs containing protocol specific SW and BV agent (so called babelsup)
-- babel plugin that translates BV blockchain agnostic interface (aka Babel API) into blockchain specific calls.
+- babel plugin that translates BV protocol agnostic interface (aka Babel API) into protocol specific calls.

 ## Prerequisites